 Type the command: “./algo”.
 Choose DigitalOcean as your provider, and enter the API token key we noted down earlier.

 Pick a server name (it doesn’t matter what), then a server location.
 Then follow the fairly self-explanatory questions.

 In the end, you’ll receive a message stating that Algo has been setup.
 Note down the SSH and P12 passwords, and you’re good to go.

 What about Mac installation?

-The process for installing Algo onto Macs isn’t much different to the Windows method outlined above.
+The process for installing Algo onto Macs isn’t much different from the Windows method outlined above.
 Users have to go through the same process of using a Linux shell to download the same Algo files.
-However, pay close attention to the questions asked during installation, as there are few iOS/macOS specific options that you’ll want to toggle.
+However, pay close attention to the questions asked during installation, as there are few iOS and macOS-specific options that you’ll want to toggle.

 Algo VPN troubleshooting